indexebusiness/docs/admin/source/chapter02.rst

 In the User Interface, the Self-Hosted |prodname| instance is referred to as a Cluster.
 A Cluster can be as small as a single Server or scaled out to include multiple Servers in a Server farm.

-**Hosted CentreStack**
+**Hosted |prodname|**

-In the Partner Portal, you can also manage tenants which are hosted by CentreStack (sync4share).
+In the Partner Portal, you can also manage tenants which are hosted by |prodname|.
-This document doesn't cover Hosted CentreStack.
-Please refer to the Hosted CentreStack Administration Guide (https://www.centrestack.com/Library/HostedCentreStackGuide/index.html) for more information on hosted options.
+This document doesn't cover Hosted |prodname|.
+Please email support@webdisk.cloud for more information on hosted options.

 **Tenants**